microsoft/copilot-camp/samples/northwind-plugin-b/README.md

 1. Press F5 to start the application.
 Eventually a browser window should open up; this is from the Teams Toolkit API Message Extension we used to start the project.
 Please minimize the browser window - i.e. leave it running, but don't use it.

-1. In the Terminal tab, find the "Start local tunnel" terminal and copy the forwarding URL (such as https://xxxxxxxx-7071.xxx.devtunnels.ms/).
-Replace the value for key DOMAIN in `.env.local.user` file with the forwarding URL's domain (do not copy the `https://`).

-   a. (optional) Test the web service in Postman with a request such as https://xxxxxxxx-7071.xxx.devtunnels.ms/api/products/ (using your forwarding URL)
+   a. (optional) In the Terminal tab, find the "Start local tunnel" terminal and copy the forwarding URL to test the web service in Postman with a request such as https://xxxxxxxx-7071.xxx.devtunnels.ms/api/products/ (using your forwarding URL)

 1. Zip up the 5 files in the local folder  **pluginPackage-Local** which was automatically created for you.